WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 The items in the verse take bar are (listed top to bottom and left to right):

 1. The time line of the length of the audio take.
 The line expands left to right as the audio take plays.
-2. Garbage can icon - Tap on the garbage can icon to delete a selected take. **NOTE:** The numbering of the takes will change to reflect the lower number of takes available.
+2. Garbage can icon - Tap on the garbage can icon to delete a selected take.
+    **NOTE:** The numbering of the takes changes to reflect the lower number of takes available.
-3. Wave form icon - Tap on the wave form icon to enter the editing screen of BTT Recorder.
+3. Waveform icon - Tap on the waveform icon to invoke the editing screen of BTT Recorder.
 4. Play icon - Tap the play icon to play the recording.
 Tap the pause icon to stop the recording.
+5. Checkmark – Indicates whether the take is approved to use.
+Tap to turn green.
+Only one take per verse/chunk can have a green checkmark.
+When the take is rated with 3 stars, this checkmark is green.
-5. Star icon - Tap on the star icon to rate the recording.
+6. Star icon - Tap on the star icon to rate the recording.
-6. Choose a recording - Tap on the right or left arrow to go between the audio takes for a verse.
-Notice the take number changes.
+7. Choose a recording - Tap on the right or left arrow to go between the audio takes for a verse.
+Notice that the take number changes.

 Rate the recording:
 *****